sveltejs/svelte/documentation/blog/2023-11-01-whats-new-in-svelte-november-2023.md

 ---

 ## Community Showcase

-Mark your calendars!
-[Svelte Summit Fall](https://www.sveltesummit.com/2023/fall) is on November 11th.
-Join us on [YouTube](https://www.youtube.com/@SvelteSociety/streams) and in the [Discord](https://svelte.dev/chat) for hours of Svelte-focused fun 🎥

 **Apps & Sites built with Svelte**
 - [4THSEX](https://4thsex.com/) is a creative website for the producer / creative director with the same name